Learn more about Cancer Support Community’s Staff

 Claire holds an MBA from the University of Oregon and an undergraduate degree from Rice University.
 She is inspired by the everyday courage of patients, survivors and their loved ones she has met throughout her career.
 Outside of work, Claire loves spending time with her husband Andrew, son Luke and their dog Blossom.

-Sarah Suettinger, Manager, Development
+Sarah Suettinger, Director, Administration